 Based on the above evaluation of the focused array of alternatives, the study team identified a final array of alternatives and considered how well each alternative performed relative to others.
 As related to planning objectives, planning constraints, the Principles and Guidelines accounts, and the Principles and Guidelines criteria.
-While alternative D-0 (NED Base Plan) was carried through the focused array for cost comparison and evaluation purposes, the placement of material at SFDODS was screened out of the alternatives in the study because it was established that the incremental cost, \$8 per cubic yard, to place material at an upland beneficial use site rather than placement at SFDODS was reasonable based on the environmental benefits to be achieved.
-The ASA(CW) approved the additional cost for beneficial placement in a September 6, 2022 memorandum.
-Therefore, alternative D-0 is not included in the final array of alternatives.
+Alternative D-0 (NED) is carried into the final array for cost comparison and evaluation purposes. the study team established that the incremental cost, \$8 per cubic yard, to place material at an upland wetland restoration beneficial use site rather than placement at SFDODS was reasonable based on the environmental benefits to be achieved.
+The ASA(CW) approved the additional cost for such beneficial placement in a September 6, 2022 memorandum.

-Table 38 presents the final array and summarizes each alternative's performance as related to planning objectives, planning constraints, the Principles and Guidelines accounts, and the Principles and Guidelines criteria on a subjective scale of Low-Medium-High.
+Table 40 presents the final array and summarizes each alternative's performance as related to planning objectives, planning constraints, the Principles and Guidelines accounts, and the Principles and Guidelines criteria on a subjective scale of Low-Medium-High.